-The California Consumer Privacy Act (CCPA) was enacted in 2018 to combat the numerous incidents of data breaches in Big Tech from poorly defined access controls and management of privacy.
-Moulded after the European Union (EU) General Data Protection Regulation (GDPR), the new regulations give users more control of data.
-Companies that collect data on California residents must provide information on how data is collected and provide users the ability to request, delete, or protect their personal data.
+The California Consumer Privacy Act (CCPA) was enacted in 2018 to combat the numerous data breaches in Big Tech from poorly defined access controls and privacy management.
+Modelled after the European Union (EU) General Data Protection Regulation (GDPR), the new regulations give users the right to know when and how their information is being collected and sold, as well as the ability to opt-out.

-Any company that collects data on California residents should look into the compliance regulations around CCPA.
-Experts theorise that CCPA regulations will drive future laws in other states to provide users with better control over their data.
-Businesses that don’t work with California data should still track information related to CCPA to understand regulations should a similar law pass in other states.
+Any organisation collecting data on California residents should look into the compliance regulations around CCPA.
+Experts anticipate that CCPA regulations will drive future laws in other states to provide users with better control over their data.

 - Have an annual gross revenue income of at least $25 million.

-- At least 50% of annual revenue is from selling services or products.
+- Earn 50% or more of their annual revenue from selling California residents’ personal information.

 What Does CCPA Cover?

-Because CCPA gives users more control over their data, many of the regulations defined by compliance regulations cover the ways businesses collect and distribute private information collected from websites and other digital methods.
-Users can contact the company and ask for information regarding their data storage and usage, and companies must comply with certain requests.
+Because CCPA gives users more control over their data, many compliance regulations define how organisations collect and distribute private information from websites and other digital methods.
+Users can contact the organisation and ask for information regarding their data storage and usage, and organisations must comply with specific requests.

-CCPA requires companies to comply with user requests for:
+CCPA requires organisations to comply with user requests for:

 - All data collected and stored.

-- Each category of sources where data is collected (e.g., financial, contact, medical).
+- Each category of sources from which data is collected (e.g., financial, contact, medical).

-- The business purpose for collecting and selling user data.
+- The organisation’s purpose for collecting and selling user data.

 - A list of third parties that have access to a user’s data.

-In addition, companies must take action per these user requests:
+In addition, organisations must take action per these user requests: